What is the Queensland Engagement and Wellbeing Survey?

 Does my child have to participate?

-Participation in the Student Engagement and Wellbeing Survey pilot is optional.
+Participation in the Queensland Engagement and Wellbeing Survey is optional.

 Your child will be asked before starting the survey if they would like to participate and they are free to withdraw at any time.